AI Search Readiness vs Traditional SEO: What Our Data Shows

 What is an entity passport for AI search?+

 An entity passport is the minimum Schema.org structured data a business needs for AI engines to treat it as an identified source: Organization schema with name, URL, founder (Person schema with jobTitle), and sameAs links to LinkedIn and Google Maps.
-Without this, AI engines treat your content as coming from an anonymous, unverified website.
+It is part of the Technical Health layer - necessary for trust, but not sufficient for citation without content relevance.

 Alexey Tolmachev